luis12pez/Tableau-viz/README.md

                       PROJECTS

-1. Short term rental / Airbnb - New York City
+A. 1st Project - Short term rental / Airbnb - New York City
 Dataset about the short-term rental market in New York City.
 Aiming to uncover key trends in popular neighborhoods, rental prices, property types, length of stay, and demand over time.
      Files:
        1. Jupyter notebook: Preliminary analysis over the dataset, uncovering general trends and insights from the data.
        2. Tableau link: Visualization and analysis of rental trends and behaviours in order to provide guidelines rental investment business